syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onCreateRenderer

-Used to create the renderer for custom series.This is applicable only when the custom series is defined in the sample and for built-in series types, it is not applicable.
+Used to create the renderer for custom series.
+This is applicable only when the custom series is defined in the sample and for built-in series types, it is not applicable.

 Renderer created in this will hold the series state and this should be created for each series. [`onCreateRenderer`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/onCreateRenderer.html) callback function should return the renderer class and should not return null.